Mobi (company)

-mobi, Inc. is a wireless carrier founded in 2004 and based in Honolulu, Hawaiʻi.
-The company provides service on each of the major islands of Hawaiʻi, as well as on the mainland United States through roaming agreements with other carriers.
+mobi, Inc. was a wireless carrier founded in 2004 and based in Honolulu, Hawaiʻi.
+The company provided service on each of the major islands of Hawaiʻi, as well as on the mainland United States through roaming agreements with other carriers..
+After a Beta offering failed, the company left customers stranded without any service or official statement.
+One month later, non beta lines were disconnected as well on the legacy Verizon network.
+The company is assumed defunct awaiting any official announcement.

 mobi is an operator member of the GSMA, the Competitive Carriers Association (the CCA), the CTIA, and the Pacific Telecommunications Council (PTC).
 Since 2022, workers at the company are represented by and members of the Communications Workers of America (the CWA).

 The company reached a network sharing agreement with Verizon Wireless in 2015, with Sprint in 2019, and later announced a nationwide 5G partnership with T-Mobile in 2023, allowing it to continue to operate as a mobile network operator in Hawaiʻi but as a "full" mobile virtual network operator outside of its own footprint.

 In late 2022, mobi became one of the first wireless carriers in the world to migrate its mobile core to the public cloud, through a partnership with AWS and startup WG2 (since acquired by Cisco).
 The following year, the carrier launched a CBRS network using technologies from Federated Wireless.